mediamicroservices/mm/README.md

 **23. Quit**
 if editing in the terminal, use this option to leave the configuration file editor.

-## Configuring PREMIS/Fixity logging database
+## configuring PREMIS/fixity logging database
 The microservice scripts are able to report to a central database information such as date and location run as well as generated fixity hashes.
 To enable this function you will need a computer running mySQL to function as a server.

 To configure the database, run the script `createpremisdb` on your __host__ computer and follow the prompts.
 This will set up the database as well as facilitate user creation.
 At the end of user creation, the script will supply a command to create a log in profile for the database.
 It should look something like this: `mysql_config_editor set --login-path=your_user_config --host=xx.xx.xxx.xxx --user=your_user --password`.
 Run this command on your __user__ computer and enter the password for the user you created when prompted.
 This will create the SQL log in profile that you will use when configuring the microservices.